By Bonnie Feldman, Ellen M. Martin, Melinda Speckmann

 These examples show three different approaches to building this market.
 Lumosity began with an engaging front end and is now enriching the data back end.
 Brain Resource began with data and is adapting their training for the corporate health and wellness market.
 Cognifit is a hybrid, using its initial data to create products for the professional market but with consumers targeted through providers.

-Can these collective new data sources for brain training ignite a growing market for personalized learning?
+Finally, can these collective new data sources for brain training ignite a growing market for personalized learning?